BionStt/dating-app-backend/README.md

 ![alt text](https://github.com/juan-canseco/dating-app-backend/blob/main/img/architecture-overview.png)

 ## How this works?
-When you send a request to create a swipe the request handler will check if user swipes exist in cache in case if not exists the handler store the swipe in SQL database, then put the recently created swipe in cache and then publish an event with the created swipe info in a message broker in order to be processed asynchronously by another services.
+When you send a request to create a swipe, the request handler will check if user swipes exist in cache in case if not exists the handler store the swipe in SQL database, then put the recently created swipe in cache and then publish an event with the created swipe info in a message broker in order to be processed asynchronously by another services.